 Traveling Teacher Program - Teacher Participants

 Teachers on the following list have requested participation in the ARS Traveling Teacher Program.
 Your local group should contact the teacher of your choice to confirm availability and compatibility before applying for the ARS Traveling Teacher travel grant.
+Each teacher sets their own hourly rate; the teaching fee should be agreed upon by the teacher and the local group before an application for the grant is made.
 ARS does not endorse specific teachers.
 Teachers are listed alphabetically, by last name.

 Annette Bauer